John Nelthorpe Beauclerk

 by Hans Huysing, 1725 2

-He was educated at Westminster School, Westminster, London, England.1 He matriculated at Trinity College, Dublin University, Dublin, County Dublin, Ireland, on 28 March 1687.3 He gained the rank of Colonel in 1694.1 He was Colonel of the 7th (Cadogan's) Horse between 1703 and 1712.1 He gained the rank of Brigadier-General in 1704.1 He fought in the Battle of Blenheim in 1704.1 He held the office of Member of Parliament (M.P.)
+He was educated at Westminster School, Westminster, London, EnglandG.1 He matriculated at Trinity College, Dublin University, Dublin, County Dublin, IrelandG, on 28 March 1687.3 He gained the rank of Colonel in 1694.1 He was Colonel of the 7th (Cadogan's) Horse between 1703 and 1712.1 He gained the rank of Brigadier-General in 1704.1 He fought in the Battle of Blenheim in 1704.1 He held the office of Member of Parliament (M.P.)
 (Whig) for Woodstock between 1705 and 1716.1 He gained the rank of Major-General in 1706.1 He held the office of Envoy to Hanover in 1706.1 He fought in the Battle of Ramilles in 1706.1 He held the office of Lieutenant of the Tower of London between 1706 and 1712.1 He held the office of Envoy to The Hague between 1707 and 1710.1 He fought in the Battle of Oudenarde in 1708.1 He gained the rank of Lieutenant-General in 1709.1 He fought in the Battle of Malplaquet in 1709.1 He held the office of Ambassador to The Netherlands between 1714 and 1720.1 He held the office of Master of the Robes between 1714 and 1726.1 He held the office of Governor of the Isle of Wight between 1715 and 1726.1 He was Commander-in-Chief of the Scotland between February 1716 and May 1716.1 He was created 1st Baron Cadogan of Reading, co.
-Berks [Great Britain] on 21 June 1716.1 He was invested as a Knight, Order of the Thistle (K.T.) on 29 June 1716.3 He gained the rank of General of all Foot in 1717.1 He was invested as a Privy Counsellor (P.C.) on 30 March 1717.3 He was created 1st Earl Cadogan, co.
+Berks [Great Britain] on 21 June 1716.1 He was appointed Knight, Order of the Thistle (K.T.) on 29 June 1716.3 He gained the rank of General of all Foot in 1717.1 He was appointed Privy Counsellor (P.C.) on 30 March 1717.3 He was created 1st Earl Cadogan, co.
 Denbigh [Great Britain] on 8 May 1718.1 He was created 1st Viscount Caversham, co.
 Oxford [Great Britain] on 8 May 1718.1 He was created 1st Baron Cadogan of Oakley, co.
-Buckingham [Great Britain] on 8 May 1718, with special remainder to his brother, Charles.1 In February 1720 he helped to arrangethe terms on which Spain acceded to the 'quadruple alliance.6' He held the office of Master General of the Ordnance between 1722 and 1725.1 He gained the rank of Colonel between 1722 and 1726 in the service of the 1st Regiment of Foot Guards.6 His last will was dated 27 June 1726.
+Buckingham [Great Britain] on 8 May 1718, with special remainder to his brother, Charles.1 In February 1720 he helped to arrangethe terms on which Spain acceded to the 'quadruple alliance.6' He held the office of Master General of the Ordnance between 1722 and 1725.1 He gained the rank of Colonel between 1722 and 1726 in the 1st Regiment of Foot Guards.6 His last will was dated 27 June 1726.

 On his death, his earldom, viscountancy and earlier barony all became extinct.1 He has an extensive biographical entry in the Dictionary of National Biography.7